MY FAVORITE BOOKS, A LIST

 My favorite juvenile novel of all time, The Lion’s Paw, used to be hard to come by, but I understand that it was recently re-released.
 I have a new copy which I obtained right after its very limited 50th-anniversary re-publication in 1996, but I originally read it in my youth.
 Now I hear there is an edition published in 2008.

 If you are looking for a book to read, you can’t go wrong if you choose from this list, although if you’re not “into” non-fiction, then I will not be responsible if you don’t enjoy, for instance, Big Bang.
 But if you do enjoy non-fiction, I will be surprised if your reaction to Big Bang isn’t similar to mine — the most engaging, suspenseful, and possibly the most faith-restoring book I have read in a quarter century.
+(And yet nothing in the book even hints at religion.)

 I am specific about the edition of Bartlett’s Familiar Quotations, by the way.
 I fear that, over succeeding editions, important quotations will be deemed expendable to make space for later, and probably deserving, entries.
 So, if you do obtain a later edition, pair it with the fourteenth (or earlier), and if you have the fourteenth and you obtain a later one, keep them both.

 Why I Am A Catholic by Garry Wills did not covert me to the Roman Catholic church, but it was hugely edifying and faith-affirming.
+(I could add books that moved me to embrace the Orthodox church but steering a reader to a specific denomination or even to a specific religion is not my purpose here.)

 I could add hundreds more books.
 It pains me to leave some out, for instance William Bennett’s compilations under the titles of The Moral Compass and The Book of Virtues.
 The truth is, I haven’t read both of those cover to cover, but they are essential to a personal library.